-We will incur increased costs as a result of operating as a public company, and our management will devote substantial time to new compliance initiatives.
+We incur increased costs as a result of operating as a public company, and our management devotes substantial time to new compliance initiatives.

-As a public company, we will incur significant legal, accounting and other expenses that we did not incur as a private company, and these expenses may increase even more after we are no longer an "emerging growth company."
-As a public company, we will be subject to the reporting requirements of the Exchange Act, the Sarbanes-Oxley Act of 2002, the Dodd-Frank Wall Street Reform and Protection Act, as well as rules adopted, and to be adopted, by the SEC and the Nasdaq Global Select Market.
-Our management and other personnel will need to devote a substantial amount of time to these compliance initiatives.
-Moreover, we expect these rules and regulations to substantially increase our legal and financial compliance costs and to make some activities more time-consuming and costly.
+As a public company, we incur significant legal, accounting, insurance and other expenses that we did not incur as a private company, and these expenses may increase even more after we are no longer an "emerging growth company."
+As a public company, we are subject to the reporting requirements of the Exchange Act, the Sarbanes-Oxley Act and the Dodd-Frank Act, as well as rules adopted, and to be adopted, by the SEC and the Nasdaq Global Select Market.
+Our management and other personnel devote a substantial amount of time to these compliance initiatives.
+Moreover, these rules and regulations may increase our legal and financial compliance costs and may make some activities more time-consuming and costly.
 The increased costs will increase our net loss.
-For example, we expect these rules and regulations to make it more difficult and more expensive for us to obtain director and officer liability insurance and we may be required to incur substantial costs to maintain sufficient coverage.
+For example, these rules and regulations may make it more difficult and more expensive for us to obtain director and officer liability insurance and we may be required to incur substantial costs to maintain sufficient coverage.
 We cannot predict or estimate the amount or timing of additional costs we may incur to respond to these requirements.
 The impact of these requirements could also make it more difficult for us to attract and retain qualified persons to serve on our board of directors, our board committees or as executive officers.